AniGEA/deep-learning-challenge/README.md

-# Report on the Neural Network Model
+# Report on the Neural network and deep learning model

 ## Background
 The nonprofit foundation Alphabet Soup aims to enhance its funding process by identifying applicants with the highest likelihood of success.
 To achieve this, we developed a binary classification model using machine learning and neural networks.
 The dataset provided contains over 34,000 entries of organizations that have applied for funding from Alphabet Soup.
 Each entry includes various metadata columns, such as: